kearnsw/Twitt.IR/README.md

-# Information Retreival and Visualization Tool for Twitter API using MongoDB and D3
+# Information Retreival tool for Twitter API using MongoDB

 Contains Bash and Python scripts to insert Twitter queries into MongoDB/JSON files